bbeek/refactorlegacy/Labs/Day2/Readme.md

 ### 1. Breaking dependencies

 #### Extract and encapsulate SQL queries
-- Remove unwanted side-effects from the constructor, extract `connection` The `connection` instance variable needs to be broken in order to get the code into a test harness.
+- Remove unwanted side-effects from the constructor, extract `connection`.

+	The `connection` instance variable needs to be broken in order to get the code into a test harness.

-	See if you can extract the code for creating the `connection`.
+	See if you can extract the code for creating the `connection`.<br/>
 	As the current state does not bring up the **Extract method** option in the quick actions menu, start with *extracting* the `SqlConnection` creation by changing `connection` into a local variable by adding `var` keyword.
 	```c#